 - Gene management – Breeding for pest resistance and climate stresses and extremes

-- Forest protection – Altering forest structure and developing ‘fire smart’ landscapes (i.e. creating areas of reduced flammability through fuel modification)
+- Forest protection – Altering forest structure and developing ‘fire smart’ landscapes (i.e. creating areas of reduced flammability through prescribed burns)

 - Forest regeneration – Assisting the migration of commercial tree species from present to future ranges through artificial regeneration